-Unfortunately, from personal experience, I can tell you that the presence of toxigenic mold can cause headaches, migraines, vomiting, nose bleeds, irregular heartbeats, myalgia, memory loss, brain fog, extreme fatigue, respiratory complications, tumorous growths, nervous tics, rashes, constant congestion, chemical intolerances, and respiratory infections and many other issues.
+Unfortunately, from personal experience, I can tell you that the presence of toxic mold can cause serious health issues and organ toxicity Some of the symptoms can be: headaches, migraines, vomiting, nose bleeds, irregular heartbeats, myalgia, memory loss, brain fog, extreme fatigue, respiratory complications, tumorous growths, nervous tics, rashes, constant congestion, chemical intolerances, and respiratory infections and many other issues.
 A child who lives in a home with toxic mold may have reddish dark circles under their eyes, constant colds, sniffles, neurological problems, ear infections, and a weakened immune system.
-Thay can also develop PANS.
+They can also develop PANS.

-I can’t stress enough how important it is to test if you suspect a toxic mold problem especially if you are sick.
+I can’t stress enough how important it is to make a plan and take action if you suspect a toxic mold problem especially if you are sick.
 Don’t look at the cost because your health far outweighs any expense you may incur.

 If you lose your health, all the money in the world won’t mean a thing.